Democratic watchman. (Bellefonte, Pa.) 1855-1940, February 12, 1932, Image 6

 James working the county fairs; dane-

-ing teachers and cruising taxi-men
+ing teachers and eruising taxi-men

-with “For hire” cars brought all the
+with “For hire” ears brought all the

 way from Detroit and Cleveland; edu-

-eators and evangelists, palmists and
+cators and evangelists, palmists and

 pugilists; puritans and impuritans; a